Online Catalogue

 Here, some of the soldiers who had remained loyal to York, Warwick and Salisbury sit dejectedly as Humphrey Stafford, Duke of Buckingham rides by.
 Having submitted to the king they desperately hope to be granted his pardon, but for now their futures hang in the balance.

-The banners and standards from left to right are: Henry Holland, Duke of Exeter (on the bridge); King Henry VI; Henry, Lord Fitzhugh; John, Lord Lovell; Humphrey Stafford, Duke of Buckingham; William Fitzalan, Earl of Arundel.
+The banners and standards from left to right are: Henry Holland, Duke of Exeter (on the bridge); Lord Clifford; King Henry VI; Henry, Lord Fitzhugh; John, Lord Lovell; Humphrey Stafford, Duke of Buckingham; William Fitzalan, Earl of Arundel.
 Buckingham himself is in front of his standard, and his soldiers are identified by their black and red livery jackets bearing the Stafford knot.

 Original gouache painting by Graham Turner - image size 21"x 15.5" (54cm x 39cm) Note: When framed with a mount, the overall picture size will be larger.
 Painting is priced unframed.